johnhickok/CalStreetLookup/README.md

 This will create a temporary table (osmr_temp) in your PostgreSQL database with most of what you need.

 3. In the OSGeo4W Shell, run the Python script below.
-This searches the other_tags field for freeway references, then populates a field ref which contains freeway numbers.
+This script searches the other_tags field for freeway references, then populates a field ref which contains freeway numbers.
 This field is valuable for identifying state, federal, and interstate highways.
 The osmr_temp table is replaced with a new table osm_roads which can be used for spatial joining in the steps below or for general mapping.
 <pre>
 python osm_roads_cleanup.py
 </pre>